Satya Bhusan Burman

-Satya Bhusan Burman (born May 1907) was an Indian judge and former Chief Justice of Orissa High Court.
+Satya Bhusan Burman (born May 1907, date of death unknown) was an Indian judge and former Chief Justice of Orissa High Court.

 Career

 Burman was born in 1907.
 He studied at Mitra Institution, Kolkata and Presidency College.
 He passed Law from Hazra Law College, University of Calcutta.
 Burman became Bar at Law from the Lincoln’s Inn, London.
 In 1932 he was called to the English Bar.
 Burman was appointed additional Judge of the Orissa High Court on 3 February 1958.
 He was elevated to the post of Chief Justice of Orissa High Court in 1967 according to the proposal of Sudhi Ranjan Das, Chief Justice of India.
 Justice Burman retired from the judgeship on 30 April 1969.